Documentation Index

 - Confirm and trade

-You want a better price:- Navigate to market
+You want a better price:- Navigate to the market

 - Choose YES or NO